 Persons born before 1938 have not earned either an inkomstpension or a premium pension.
-Instead they receive the ATP, which is calculated by pre-existing rules.
+Instead they receive the ATP, which is calculated by preexisting rules.
 The level of the ATP pension is based on an individual's income for the 15 years of highest income, and 30 years with income are required for a full pension.

 For persons born in 1938-1953, there are special transitional provisions.
 These individuals receive a portion of their earnings-related old-age pension as an ATP and the rest as an inkomstpension and a premium pension.
 The younger the individual, the smaller the proportion of the ATP.
 Persons born in 1938 receive 80 percent of their ATP; those born in 1939 receive 75 percent of their ATP, etc. There is an additional guarantee that the pension received will not be less than the ATP earned by the individual through 1994 - the year of the decision in principle to adopt the pension reform.
 Those born in 1954 or thereafter earn their entire pensions under the provisions for the inkomstpension and the premium pension.
-Beginning with the year when the individual reaches age 65, the ATP is adjustment-indexed in the same manner as the inkomstpension.
-For pension withdrawals before the year when the individual turns 65, the ATP is price-indexed.